Polish solidarity between two borders24.08.2022 | 17 Min to read

 The scene is brief, with volunteers directing them toward a corridor between two rows of tents.
 To the right there is food, hot and diverse, while the stalls across carry essential items.
 The volunteers stock soaps and shampoos by skin type, and toothpastes also come in a variety to choose from.

 “Do you have dry skin?”

-Here and there tents are also set up for women, children, and elderly to rest, and so is an improvised pet clinic….
+Here and there tents are also set up for women, children, and elderly to rest, and there is also an improvised pet clinic…

 Why did Ukrainians choose Poland?

-Poland shares one of the longest western borders with Ukraine, next only to the Romanian border, which passes in part through the Carpathian Mountains and therefore makes a difficult route.
+Poland shares one of the longest western borders with Ukraine, second only to the Romanian border, which passes in part through the Carpathian Mountains and therefore makes a difficult route.

 “Unbelievably, everyone hopes to go back home, even those who fled from Mariupol,” says Iona Kowalska, Head of the Union of Regional Publications, who now works as a volunteer mostly seeking homes and shelters for refugees.